larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 docker rm crazysim_cont2

 ```
 The docker contains packages for crazyflies simulator [CrazySim](https://github.com/gtfactslab/CrazySim).
+General information about Crazyflies can be found [here](https://www.bitcraze.io/products/crazyflie-2-1/).

+> [!NOTE]
-The ros2 workspace is located in /root/CrazySim/ros2_ws
+> The ros2 workspace is located in /root/CrazySim/ros2_ws

 Note that before running any ros2 package you need to source ros2  using alias: